 Obesity is an issue of health.
 Excess weight in terms of complementary medicine is seen as an excess condition of toxicity that needs to be eliminated.
-If you don't believe me carry around a ten-kilo bag of potatoes for a day and you will soon realise the strain this places on your heart.
+Carry around a ten-kilo bag of potatoes for a day and you will soon realise the strain this places on your heart.

 Alarmingly I find that women of a healthy weight are now described as skinny and overweight women are accepted as the norm because they are the majority.
 People often have an excuse as to why they are overweight.
 Age, menopause, slow metabolism, child bearing, convenience and big bones, are some excuses people use.
 From a naturopathic perspective, there are legitimate reasons why people may gain weight that can be identified and addressed.